CloudLabs-Samples/EduLabs/Demo/azure/demo-platform9.md

 # Demo Lab : Platform9

 ## Overview
-This lab environment has a Windows Virtual machine and Platform 9 installed.
+This lab environment includes a Windows host virtual machine with two Ubuntu VMs running on Hyper-V: Ubuntu-PCD, where Platform9 Private Cloud Director (PCD) is deployed, and Ubuntu, which is onboarded as the hypervisor host

 ## Getting started